5 Reasons Workplace Emergency Savings Accounts Won’t Improve Employee Financial Health

 1. Employees don’t believe they can save

-Proponents of emergency saving accounts often tout stats such as “more than one in four Americans has savings of less than $1,000” as a reason workplace ESAs are the key to solving employees’ financial problems.
+Proponents of emergency saving accounts often tout stats such as “more than one in four Americans has savings of less than $1,000 as a reason workplace ESAs are the key to solving employees’ financial problems.
 While it’s true that a workplace ESA can empower employees to avoid financial institution fees and remove barriers for the unbanked/underbanked, they don’t address one major problem: Employees living paycheck to paycheck don’t believe they can save.
-In fact, just 10% of Brightside users tell us they have money left to save from each paycheck when they first start working with us.
+In fact, just 10% of Brightside users tell us they have money left to save from each paycheck when they start working with us.

 2. Root causes of financial illness aren’t addressed